Table Of Content

 • Statements about hopelessness over never being able to live freely as their true self due to family, culture, or society

-Take all ominous comments or warning signs seriously, even if made casually, sarcastically, or while intoxicated.
+Take all warning signs seriously, even casual comments can be warning signs for caregivers.
 Teens drop hints when inner distress becomes unbearable.

 Securing Immediate Crisis Intervention